-What’s a Reverse Mortgage — And Is it Right for You?
-These Are the Pros and Cons
+What Is a Reverse Mortgage — And Is it Right for You?

 While someone in this position might be a good candidate for a loan like this, reverse mortgages are complicated products that come with plenty of potential downsides.
-So if you’re considering a reverse mortgage, you’ll want to take the time to understand what you’re getting into and weigh all of the potential pros and cons.
-This primer is a good place to start your education.
+So if you’re considering a reverse mortgage, you’ll want to take the time to understand what you’re getting into and consider all of the pros and cons.
+This primer is a good place to start.

 What’s a reverse mortgage?

-A reverse mortgage is a home loan — but it’s not the standard kind most homeowners are shopping for.
-This type of loan is most typically for homeowners ages 62 or older who have substantial equity in their home.
+A reverse mortgage is a home loan — but it’s not the standard kind most homeowners seek.
+It is primarily designed for homeowners ages 62 or older who have substantial equity in their home.

 A reverse mortgage allows these owners to borrow against their home’s value.
 Think of it as a way for homeowners to tap into the wealth they accumulated in their homes over the years to pay for living expenses during retirement.